Price Guide 2026Unknown

 Frequently Asked Questions

-In Ontario, residential units first occupied after November 15, 2018, are generally exempt from provincial rent increase caps, allowing for market-rate adjustments.
+Under current provincial regulations, residential units first occupied after November 15, 2018, are not subject to standard rent increase caps, allowing landlords to set market-based renewals.